Port

 A short city sightseeing tour of Akureyri is included if time allows.

-Notes: Dress warmly in layers, with a water- and windproof outer layer.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
 Wear sturdy walking shoes.
-Some walking is involved, but it is optional; however, the main attractions are not easily accessible by guests using walking or mobility aids.
+Tour requires walking, but it is optional; however, the main attractions are not easily accessible by guests using walking or mobility aids.
 Small black flies (midges or "no-see-'ems") populate the Lake Myvatn area.
 Although they don't bite, they can be quite annoying.
 Wear insect repellent and bring a light scarf or net to cover your face and/or mouth.
-The toilet facilities at Fosshóll, Goðafoss Waterfall carry a charge of 200 ISK (approximately $1.50) for toilet use.
-Please note that this charge applies to all visitors who wish to use the facilities, including those who shop in their store; they accept card payments only; it is not possible to pay with cash.
+Parents traveling with children under the age of 3 must rent a child's car seat from the tour operator; please see the Shore Excursions team on board.
+You cannot use your child's car seat from home in Iceland.
+Use of restroom facilities costs ISK200 (approximately $1.50); card payments only (no cash).